-If you were in an accident involving a Wichita Transit bus, you could have suffered life-altering injuries.
+If you were in an accident involving a city bus, you could have suffered life-altering injuries.
 As with any accident, notify the proper authorities.
 Make sure an accident report is completed.
 Take photos of the accident scene, if possible, and be sure to get the names of and contact details for any witnesses.
 You will need to maintain thorough documentation to support your claim as well.
 Keep copies of medical bills, medical reports, and damage repair estimates.
 Document missed work and lost wages.
 Here are some common damages that might be claimed in such accidents:

 - Past and future medical expenses